-I bake a lot of pies.
-And galettes.
-And a slightly ridiculous amount of hand pies.
-I almost exclusively use my All Butter Vodka Pie Dough for all of these recipes.
+I bake a lot of pies and hand pies.
+And more often when I am feeling a little lazier, a whole lot of galettes.
+Almost exclusively, I turn to my foolproof All Butter Vodka Pie Dough recipe.
 Because it works.
-It’s a reliable and solid recipe that is easy to make and bakes up like a buttery, tender and flaky dream.
-I love it and will always use it for my pies.
-However, I recently started dipping my toe into a new world of pie dough and this Cream Cheese Pie Dough recipe needs to be shared.
+It's a reliable and solid recipe that is easy to make and bakes up like a buttery, tender and flaky dream.
+However, I recently started using this easy, tender Cream Cheese Pie Dough in a bunch of my pie, hand pie and galette recipes.
+This pie dough is ultra tender, fabulously flaky and brings a bit of mystery.
+It needs to shared with the world.

-All I did here was slightly adapt my original recipe for that All Butter Vodka Pie Dough.
+All I did here was slightly adapt my original recipe pie dough recipe.
 The vodka is still in there to give it that signature flaky crust.
-If you aren’t down with vodka, you can sub in apple cider vinegar.
+If you aren't down with vodka, you can sub in apple cider vinegar.
 Both help create a more tender dough and evaporate faster than water when baking, resulting in a flakier crust.
 Ice cold water works too.
-Don’t stress, it’s gonna be great no matter which direction you go.
+Don't stress, it's gonna be great no matter which direction you go.

-As always, I use high quality, European style butter with a higher fat content.
-It gives pie dough a superior flavor and texture that can’t be matched.
+As always, I use high quality, European style butter with a higher fat content in my pie dough recipes.
+It gives pie dough a superior flavor and texture that can't be matched.
 The changes comes from the incorporation of cream cheese and pulling back a bit on hydration, since the cream cheese itself has a lot of moisture.
-I use a little less salt and that’s it.
+I use a little less salt and that's it.
 We still use the same techniques and tools.
 The changes are minimal but the end results are major.

 - Taste: The cream cheese adds a richer, tangy undertone that compliments sweet fruit fillings beautifully.
 And would add a creamy compliment to savory fillings.